Joachim of Fiore

 Joachim of Fiore, also known as Joachim of Flora (Gioacchino da Fiore; Ioachim Florensis; c.
-1135 – 30 March 1202), was an Italian Christian theologian, a Catholic abbot, and the founder of the monastic order of San Giovanni in Fiore.
+1135 – 30 March 1202), was an Italian Christian theologian, Catholic abbot, and the founder of the monastic order of San Giovanni in Fiore.
 According to theologian Bernard McGinn, "Joachim of Fiore is the most important apocalyptic thinker of the whole medieval period."
 The Divine Comedy of Dante Alighieri is one of the most famous works possibly inspired by his ideas.
 Later followers, inspired by his works in Christian eschatology and historicist theories, are called Joachimites.

 Biography

 Born in the small village of Celico near Cosenza, in Calabria (at the time part of the Kingdom of Sicily), Joachim was the son of Mauro de Celico, a well-placed notary, and Gemma, his wife.
 He was educated at Cosenza, where he became first a clerk in the courts, and then a notary himself.
-In 1166–1167 he worked for Stephen du Perche, archbishop of Palermo (c.
+In 1166–1167, he worked for Stephen du Perche, archbishop of Palermo (c.
 1167–1168) and counsellor of Margaret of Navarre, regent for the young William II of Sicily.